Passivhaus Plus (Passive House)

 Passivhaus is not “net-zero energy.”
-While many Passive buildings will undoubtedly have solar panels on the roofs, and some may have wind mills or other means of producing energy on-site, energy produced by those means is not required or indeed even counted toward meeting the Passive House standard.
+While many Passive buildings will undoubtedly have solar panels on the roofs, and some may have wind mills or other means of producing energy on-site, energy produced by those means is not required or indeed even counted toward meeting the international Passive House standard, and it can only be used to offset a small amount of energy use in the PHIUS standard in order to be as cost-effective as possible.
 Passive House, by reducing heating energy use to 10% of typical, does make it easier to achieve net-zero energy, since you are making up a much smaller proportion of energy needs with on-site generation, instead of the 20%-30% or 50% left after applying other means or standards of reducing energy use.

 Passivhaus is not a style.
 A Passive House building can be any “style” its owners wish.
 In the United States there have been both traditional and modern Passive Houses.
 The rigorous energy requirements would make it challenging and more expensive to create a McMansion-style Passive House with elaborate roofs and bump-outs, but it is theoretically possible.
 We do think the standard lends itself superbly to Northwest Romantic Modernism.